code-for-chapel-hill/NC-COVID-Support/docs/contributing.md

 / node_modules -- The Node JS package repository folder
 / public -- The source Index.html file and any non-compiled files like Robots.txt / Favicon.ico etc.
 / src
-    / components -- ( This is where we put VueJS Single File Components ) / locales -- The i18n Translation files
+    / components -- This is where we put VueJS Single File Components / images -- These should be images that are generic and used across ALL skinned versions of the NC Covid Support site / locales -- The i18n Translation files
+    / scss - The main SCSS files
+    / themes - This is where all Theme specific code and media should exist / NCCovidSupport - The main NC Covid Support theme / images - Any images used by this theme
+            / scss - Any theme SCSS
+    / tests - All code tests
+        / unit - Our unit tests
+        / e2e - Any end to end tests
+    / docs - All the documentation files used to drive the GitHub pages documentation
 ```

 ## Other ways to contribute